 From hearty stews and flavorful roasts to juicy cuts great for sandwiches, roasts are always a great go-to to have in your freezer.
-Created by Farmer & Foodie collaborator and Foxhollow Delivery recipe-creator, Lindsey McClave, this Chuck Roast recipe is perfect for these early spring days, after a full day spent outside!
+This Pot Roast with Mushrooms recipe was created by Farmer & Foodie collaborator and Foxhollow Delivery recipe-creator, Lindsey McClave.
+This Chuck Roast recipe is perfect for these early spring days, after a full day spent outside!

 - 1 3-4lb Foxhollow chuck roast

 - 1 yellow onion, diced

 - 4 cloves garlic, thinly sliced